 Some are covered by hardwood and evergreen forests, while others border farmland or residential communities.
 Arkansas’s only nuclear power plant is located on a section of the reservoir.

 Kayaks are available for rent at Lake Dardanelle State Park.
 You can access the river from the park or many launch sites around the lake, making portage super easy.
 The state park has boat ramps, and plenty of parking if you have a kayak trailer.

 Camping, kayaking, and fishing are popular activities here.
 If you are looking for flatwater paddling, you will find plenty here.

 The lake is excellent for beginners and families who love to kayak.

 The Mulberry River is located in northwestern Arkansas, kind of in the middle of nowhere.
 However, the Mulberry River is a popular paddling stream in Arkansas and offers a variety of opportunities to explore nature up close.

-There’s plenty of wildlife along the way that you’ll often see while paddling down the stream, so keep your action camera handy.
+Plenty of wildlife along the way that you’ll often see while paddling down the stream, so keep your action camera handy.

-If you’re looking for some flatwater paddling, then there’s plenty here as well; beginners or families with children will love exploring this flatwater paddle.
+If you’re looking for some flatwater paddling, there’s plenty here as well; beginners or families with children will love exploring this flatwater paddle.